HCPSS/moodle-datafield_id/README.md

 # Moodle Datafield ID

-Super simple plugin to add the database ID column to templates.
+Super simple Moodle plugin to add the database ID column to templates.